veraxis-protocol/veip-sdk/README.md

 This repository is licensed under the MIT License.

-You are free to:
+You may:

 * Use
 * Modify
 * Integrate
 * Commercialize

-Subject to MIT license terms.
+Subject to MIT terms.

-Use of the terms “VEIP Certified” or “VEIP Compliant” is governed by the VEIP trademark and registry policy.
+Use of “VEIP Certified” or “VEIP Compliant” is governed by trademark and registry policy.

 ---

 ## Contribution Policy

-Contributions must preserve VEIP invariants:
+Contributions must preserve the following invariants:

 1. Authorization precedes execution.
 2. State transitions remain explicit and deterministic.
-3. Evidence emission is mandatory for classified actions.
+3. Evidence emission remains mandatory.
+4. Schema alignment must remain enforced.

 Pull requests may require alignment with the VEIP specification.